This 7-week course is about reconnecting with what matters most to you.

 Who is this course for?

-Whether you consider yourself a “soul searcher” or not, you probably are.
 Continually on the quest for meaningful experiences, you live life to the fullest.
 Often that leads you do more and be less.
+Whether you call yourself a “soul searcher” or not, you are always on the quest for truth which brings further enlightenment.

-The Sabbath Course is for people who are ready to deeply rest, people who are eager for tools to help them connect more deeply, and people who care deeply about showing up in the world with integrity—everyday.
+The Sabbath Course is for people who are ready to rest, people who are eager to be more connected, and people who care about showing up in the world with integrity—everyday.

 Why do I need a course to observe Sabbath?